bethsmith0623/SEI-CC_4/work/w08/d4/02-03-django-authentication/django-authentication.md

 You should now be able to sign up!

-## 9. Displaying only the User's Cats
+## 10. Displaying Only the User's Cats

 If you sign up or log in with a different user, you'll notice that all of the cats in the database are still showing up on the _index_ page.